yashdev9274/GSOC23_PROPOSAL/README.md

-# Google Summer of Code 2023 Proposal
+# Google Summer of Code 2023 Proposal for AOSSIE

 # Personal Details